Survey: Americans Are (Still) Struggling With Debt

 While the United States is one of the richest countries in the world, debt continues to weigh us down.
 Credit cards, student loans, mortgages, car loans, personal loans, medical bills–according to our recent survey, most Americans have a combination of these types of debt.
 And despite their best intentions, many seem to be digging themselves deeper into the hole each year.
 So, why do we have a debt problem, and what can you do if you’re struggling with debt?

 According to our recent survey, 26% of people have more than $10,000 in credit card debt.
 To make things worse, 29% of those surveyed said that if they needed $2,000 for an emergency, they would reach for their credit cards.
-It’s no wonder why so many people get stuck in this vicious cycle.
+It’s no wonder why so many people are struggling with debt.

 The problem often compounds, leading to stress and preventing people from getting ahead financially.
 It’s a problem that many Americans are aware of, and also actively trying to get out of.
 In fact, 62% of those surveyed said they would use a $5,000 windfall to pay off credit card debt.
 However, you don’t have to wait for that to happen to start improving your finances.